eudoxia0/flashcards/Cards/Bible Quotes.md

 ---

-C: [Knowest thou the ordinances of heaven?] [canst thou set the dominion thereof in the earth?]
+C: [Knowest thou the ordinances of heaven?]

 — [Job] [38]:[33]

 ---

 Q: Job 38:33
-A: Knowest thou the ordinances of heaven? canst thou set the dominion thereof in the earth?
+A: Knowest thou the ordinances of heaven?